 Food Sources: Citrus Fruits, strawberries, broccoli, peppers, cantaloupe, tomatoes, Kiwi fruit

-Lysine has anti-viral properties and prevents and heals herpes lesions.
-Meat is high in L-lysine which has been shown to prevent outbreaks
+– Lysine has anti-viral properties and prevents and heals herpes outbreaks.

 Food Sources: Parmesan Cheese, Eggs, Avocado, Lean cuts of meat (i.e. chicken)

 – Reduces the frequency, duration, and severity of herpes outbreaks

 Food Sources: Oysters and shellfish, chicken, legumes, lean red meat, chicken, turkey, beef and lamb, Whole grains; amaranth, buckwheat, quinoa

 – Supports and maintains a healthy immune system

 Food Sources: Sweet potatoes (beta carotene), Beef liver, Spinach, Carrots, Peppers